Skip to contents

 2. An anvil function is called: Here, the operation that underlies the function is recorded in the GraphDescriptor.

 The evaluation of the if statement is an example for the first category.
-Because we set op = "mul", only the first branch is executed.
-Then, we are calling nv_mul, which attaches a PrimitiveCall that represents the multiplication of the two tensors to the @calls of the GraphDescriptor.
+Because we set op = "mul", only the second branch is executed.
+Then, we are calling nv_mul, which attaches a PrimitiveCall that represents the multiplication of the two tensors to the $calls of the GraphDescriptor.
 Note that the nv_mul is itself not primitive, but performs some type promotion and broadcasting if needed, before calling into the primitive nvl_mul().

 A PrimitiveCall object consists of the following fields: